VP Biden to President-elect Trump: 'Grow up'

 Vice President Joe Biden told President-elect Donald Trump Thursday to "grow up."

-Biden dismissed Trump's complaint on Twitter about how the Obama administration has handled the transition.
-The vice president told "PBS NewsHour" in an interview that it's time for Trump "to be an adult."
+Biden dismissed a Trump complaint on Twitter about how the Obama administration has handled the transition.
+The vice president told "PBS NewsHour" in an interview: "Grow up, Donald.
+Grow up.
+It's time to be an adult."

-Biden said to Trump: "You're president.
+Biden said of Trump: "You're president.
 You've got to do something.
 Show us what you have."

 The vice president also said that Trump as president will have to propose legislation that Congress and the public can then assess.
 He said that it'll be "much clearer what he's for and against" once he's in the position of governing.